pangeo-data/climpred/docs/source/api.rst

 HindcastEnsemble
 ~~~~~~~~~~~~~~~~

-A ``HindcastEnsemble`` is a prediction ensemble that is initialized off of some form of
+A :py:class:`~climpred.classes.HindcastEnsemble` is a prediction ensemble that is initialized off of some form of
 observations (an assimilation, renanalysis, etc.).
 Thus, it is anticipated that
 forecasts are verified against observation-like products.
 Read more about the
 terminology `here <terminology.html>`_.